Maitreya-nātha: Three Yogācāra texts as possibly the works of a single author

+Paul Williams writes that "it is quite possible that these other three [texts] do have a single author" and cites Frauwallner who also thought these three texts were similar.

+Mario D'amato, who also agrees that these texts likely share a single author, dates these three "Maitreya" texts to a phase after the completion of the Bodhisattvabhumi but before the composition of Asanga's Mahāyānasaṃgraha (which quotes the Mahāyānasūtrālamkāra as an authoritative text).

 Traditional view

-The Buddhist traditions themselves have always held that Asaṅga received the texts in question from Maitreya directly in the Tuṣita heaven.
+The Buddhist traditions themselves have always held that Asaṅga received the "Maitreya" texts from the bodhisattva Maitreya directly.
 Asaṅga is said to have spent many years in intense meditation, during which time tradition says that he often visited Tuṣita to receive teachings from the Maitreya.
 Heavens such as Tuṣita are said to be accessible through meditation.
 Xuanzang tells the account of these events:

 Confusion over the idea of "supernaturally" visiting heavens may be due to the unfamiliarity of scholars with the Indian concept of heavens as being accessible through samādhi.
 Other advanced meditators recorded similar experiences of visiting Tuṣita Heaven at night.
 One such example of this is Hanshan Deqing during the Ming dynasty.
 In his autobiography, Hanshan describes the palace of Maitreya in Tuṣita, and hearing a lecture given by Bodhisattva Maitreya to a large group of his disciples.

-Hanshan Deqing recalls the teaching given as the following:

 Attributed works

-The number of works attributed to him vary in the traditions of Tibetan Buddhism and Chinese Buddhism, but variously include:
+The number of works attributed to him vary in the traditions of Tibetan Buddhism and Chinese Buddhism.
+In the Tibetan tradition the "five Dharmas of Maitreya" are: